 Characterized by thick, red plaques, this form affects about 45 percent of people with plaque psoriasis.
 The fingernails are also affected in cases of palmoplantar psoriasis about 60 percent of the time.

 This form of pustular psoriasis affects about 5 percent of people with psoriasis, and it can be severe.
 Small pus-filled blisters appear on the palms of hands that can later develop into painful, cracked plaques.
+The pus in this case does not indicate infection, but is caused by inflamation.
 A person can have palmoplantar pustulosis as well as other forms of psoriasis.

 Thickening, crumbling, discoloration, pitting, and ridging of nails can occur with hand psoriasis.
 Nail disease, when accompanied by joint pain, may indicate psoriatic arthritis (PsA), a related condition.
-Symptoms can also be related to fungal infection in the nails, and should be properly evaluated by a dermatologist.
+Symptoms can also be related to (or look like) fungal infection in the nails, and should be properly evaluated by a dermatologist.

 Hand lesions, like psoriasis elsewhere on the body, are typically caused by an overactive immune system that creates inflammation and overproduction of skin cells, according to the American Academy of Dermatology (AAD).